ansible-collections/ansible.utils/docs/ansible.utils.nthhost_filter.rst

 Synopsis
 --------
-- This filter returns whether an address or a network passed as argument is in a network.
+- This filter returns the nth host within a network described by value.
+To return the nth ip from a network, use the filter nthhost. nthhost also supports a negative value.